 - Easiness to use

-Google Translate is widely known.
-What most people don’t is its new surprising feature.
-Since Google bought Word Lens, real-time translation is available, just by using the camera on your smartphone.
-Yes, real time.
+What most people don’t know about Google Translate is that since Google bought Word Lens, real-time translation is available, just by using the camera on your smartphone.
+Yes, real time!
 Just select a language, point the camera of your phone to printed words and the translation magically appears on the screen.
 Bam!

 To use this feature, just click the camera icon in your Google Translate app.
-May come in VERY handy to come out seamlessly of linguistic problematic situations while you’re abroad.
+Comes in handy to navigate linguistic problematic situations like translating menus, signs, or documents.

 - Quick rendering and translation